 The last thing to note is that this space gets zero natural light.
 Both the pantry and the mudroom have no windows.
 So in the pantry, we added a semi-flush light fixture with 2 bulbs to make sure that it was well lit…Something to think about when you are hunting for light fixtures as many of the smaller ones only have a single bulb.

 Can you believe this is the same space?!

-We created our own built in wall of storage using Ikea cabinetry.
+We created our own built in wall of storage using the same AXSTAD Ikea cabinetry that we used in the pantry.
 By adding crown moulding at the top we made the cabinetry units look fully built-in.

 TIP: When we are creating “custom built-ins” using Ikea cabinetry, we always use the prefinished cover panels to create the custom-built parts.
 The panels are factory finished so they perfectly match the cabinets and you don’t have to struggle to match the paint color or the smooth finish (which is nearly impossible to do).

 We took the washer and dryer off their pedestals so that we could build the cabinetry around them and install countertop above to create a drop zone and laundry folding station.

 It’s hard to tell, but there is actually a strange 6″ half-height wall behind the units.
 Because the wall behind is an exterior wall, the builder just created a faux wall inside the room to house the plumbing and electrical so that it doesn’t all freeze.
 It was quite the eyesore.
 We had to move the plumbing slightly and cut a few inches off this annoying wall to make all the cabinetry fit.
 (You can see the struggle on my Instagram highlights lol!)
 We then tiled the mini wall and capped it with a shelf to disguise it and also to add some extra storage for things you would reach for often like laundry detergent etc… Mission accomplished!
 You can barely tell it exists!